 In each panel, the potential gain from government intervention to correct market failure is shown by the deadweight loss avoided, as given by the shaded triangle.
-In Panel (a), we assume that a private market produces $Q_m$ units of a public good.
-The efficient level, $Q_e$ , is defined by the intersection of the demand curve $D_1$ for the public good and the supply curve $S_1$ .
-Panel (b) shows that if the production of a good generates an external cost, the supply good and the supply curve $S_1$ .
-Panel (b) shows that if the production of a good generates an external cost, the supply curve $S_1$ reflects only the private cost of the good.
-The market will produce $Q_m$ units of the good at price $P_1$ .
-If the public sector finds a way to confront producers with the social cost of their production, then the supply curve shifts to $S_2$ , and production falls to the efficient level $Q_e$ .
-Notice that this intervention results in a higher price, $P_2$ , which confronts consumers with the real cost of producing the good.
+In Panel (a), we assume that a private market produces Q_m units of a public good.
+The efficient level, Q_e , is defined by the intersection of the demand curve D_1 for the public good and the supply curve S_1 .
+Panel (b) shows that if the production of a good generates an external cost, the supply curve S_1 reflects only the private cost of the good.
+The market will produce Q_m units of the good at price P_1 .
+If the public sector finds a way to confront producers with the social cost of their production, then the supply curve shifts to S_2 , and production falls to the efficient level Q_e .
+Notice that this intervention results in a higher price, P_2 , which confronts consumers with the real cost of producing the good.
 Panel (c) shows the case of a good that generates external benefits.
-Purchasers of the good base their choices on the private benefit, and the market demand curve is $D_1$ .
-The market quantity is $Q_m$ .
-This is less than the efficient quantity, $Q_e$ , which can be achieved if the activity that generates external benefits is subsidized.
-That would shift the market demand curve to $D_2$ , which intersects the market supply curve at the efficient quantity.
-Finally, Panel (d) shows the case of a monopoly firm that produces $Q_m$ units and charges a price $P_1$ .
-The efficient level of output, $Q_e$ , could be achieved by imposing a price ceiling at $P_2$ .
+Purchasers of the good base their choices on the private benefit, and the market demand curve is D_1 .
+The market quantity is Q_m .
+This is less than the efficient quantity, Q_e , which can be achieved if the activity that generates external benefits is subsidized.
+That would shift the market demand curve to D_2 , which intersects the market supply curve at the efficient level of output, Q_e , could be achieved by imposing a price ceiling at P_2 .
 As is the case in each of the other panels, the potential gain from such a policy is the elimination of the deadweight loss shown as the shaded area in the exhibit.

 Panel (a) of Figure 15.3 "Correcting Market Failure" illustrates the case of a public good.
-The market will produce some of the public good; suppose it produces the quantity $Q{\rm m}$ .
-But the demand curve that reflects the social benefits of the public good, $D_1$ , intersects the supply curve at $Q{\rm e}$ ; that is the efficient quantity of the good.
+The market will produce some of the public good; suppose it produces the quantity $Q{\rm m}$.
+But the demand curve that reflects the social benefits of the public good, D_1 , intersects the supply curve at $Q{\rm e}$; that is the efficient quantity of the good.

 Public sector provision of a public good may move the quantity closer to the efficient level.

 Panel (b) shows a good that generates external costs.
 Absent government intervention, these costs will not be reflected in the market solution.
-The supply curve, $S_1$ , will be based only on the private costs associated with the good.
-The market will produce $Q_m$ units of the good at a price $P_1$ .
-If the government were to confront producers with the external cost of the good, perhaps with a tax on the activity that creates the cost, the supply curve would shift to $S_2$ and reflect the social cost of the good.
-The quantity would fall to the efficient level, $Q_e$ , and the price would rise to $P_2$ .
+The supply curve, S_1 , will be based only on the private costs associated with the good.
+The market will produce Q_m units of the good at a price P_1 .
+If the government were to confront producers with the external cost of the good, perhaps with a tax on the activity that creates the cost, the supply curve would shift to S_2 and reflect the social cost of the good.
+The quantity would fall to the efficient level, Q_e , and the price would rise to P_2 .

 Panel (c) gives the case of a good that generates external benefits.
-The demand curve revealed in the market, $D_1$ , reflects only the private benefits of the good.
-Incorporating the external benefits of the good gives us the demand curve $D_2$ that reflects the social benefit of the good.
-The market's output of $Q_m$ units of the good falls short of the efficient level $Q_e$ .
+The demand curve revealed in the market, D_1 , reflects only the private benefits of the good.
+Incorporating the external benefits of the good gives us the demand curve D_2 that reflects the social benefit of the good.
+The market's output of Q_m units of the good falls short of the efficient level Q_e .
 The government may seek to move the market solution toward the efficient level through subsidies or other measures to encourage the activity that creates the external benefit.